© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three sections of medieval town boundary located to the south and west of Tutbury is a scheduled monument protected by Historic England under reference 1006083.
 View the official record →

-The medieval town boundary of Tutbury is a series of three sections of earthwork located to the south and west of the settlement in Staffordshire.
+The three sections of medieval town boundary located to the south and west of Tutbury in Staffordshire form part of the defensive and administrative infrastructure of this important medieval settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006083.

 Three sections of medieval town boundary located to the south and west of Tutbury is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006083.